Daylightmazekun/pythonpractices/readme.md

 * 5 planeGame folder is a game play same as wechat plane game

 * 6 2048test is a 2048 game run with Linux

+* 7 music163 scrpy music.163.com and save in mysql